-- either 208 or 240VAC.
-120VAC will work but will not provide an effective test range for voltage testing. - 3.
-Connect the load bank to terminals 4 and 5. - 4.
-Connect the voltmeter across terminals 2 and 3. - Connect a clamp-on ammeter around one of the load cables. - 6.
+- 3. Connect the load bank to terminals 4 and 5. - 4.
+Connect the voltmeter across terminals 2 and 3. - 5.
+Connect a clamp-on ammeter around one of the load cables. - 6.
 Set the variac control for 120VAC and turn on the power. - 7.
-Force the heater on by setting the manual heater function for 1 hour (SETPOINT\SETPOINT TEST\MANUAL HEATER). - Display the heater current (MEASURED\OPERATING VALUES\HEATER CURRENT). - Adjust the variac control within the voltage range of the controller and compare the readings of the display with the ammeter. - 10.
+Force the heater on by setting the manual heater function for 1 hour (SETPOINT\SETPOINT TEST\MANUAL HEATER). - 8.
+Display the heater current (MEASURED\OPERATING VALUES\HEATER CURRENT). - 9.
+Adjust the variac control within the voltage range of the controller and compare the readings of the display with the ammeter. - 10.
 Display the heater voltage (MEASURED\OPERATING VALUES\HEATER VOLTAGE). - 11.
 Adjust the variac control to take another set of readings.
 Repeat until enough readings are taken to cover the range.
 Current and voltage readings should be within the accuracy of the controller and test equipment. - 12.
 If there is a significant discrepancy, consult the factory for service.